joseah/regutools/docs/implementation/implementation_of_functions.md

 # Get biological elements within a genomic location

 - **Function name**: `getElements()`
-- **Description**: Thi function retrieves all or some biological elements within an defined genomic interval
+- **Description**: Thi function retrieves all or some biological elements within a defined genomic interval
 - **Parameters**:
   + **start**.
 Initial position in Kbs
   + **end**.
 Final position in Kbs